kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-transaction/caver-transaction.md

 Returns a RLP-encoded transaction string for making the signature of the fee payer.
 Note that the returned RLP-encoded transaction string is not added with the signature and rather is used to generate this signature.

-For information on how to make a RLP-encoded transaction string to generate the fee payer's signature for each transaction type, see [Kaia Design - Transactions](../../../../../learn/transactions/transactions.md).
+For information on how to make a RLP-encoded transaction string to generate the fee payer's signature for each transaction type, see [Klaytn Design - Transactions](../../../../../learn/transactions/transactions.md).

 **NOTE** This function works only for "fee-delegated" transactions or "fee-delegated with ratio" transactions.